 City of Sycamore Wastewater Treatment Plant

 The City of Sycamore owns and operates a wastewater collection and treatment system operating 24 hours per day.
 In addition to meeting regulatory requirements, the City strives to operate in the most efficient and fiscally responsible manner that also provides transparency and education to its residents.
 The long-term plan for a new wastewater treatment plant facility is now underway.
-The City is chronicling the project through the use of current digital technology.
-Scheduled for completion in 2020, we will use this site to keep our citizenry informed of the status and progress.
+The City chronicled the project through the use of current digital technology.
+Completed in 2020, we used this site to keep our citizenry informed of the status and progress.

 In 1936, the City of Sycamore constructed a facility on North Cross Street for the treatment of sanitary sewage.
 A smaller secondary plant was built in the Electric Park neighborhood in the 1960s.
 Together these plants served the City of Sycamore.
 The North Cross Street Treatment Facility was expanded in 1961 and then again in 1979.
 An excess flow facility was completed in 1995.
 Following this 1995 expansion and the completion of sewer extensions to the North Cross Street Facility, the City decommissioned the Electric Park plant.